isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Apr18.rst

           - id: OUTPUT

-Let's take a close look at the first step (`samtools_bamtobam.cwl <https://github.com/NCI-GDC/gdc-dnaseq-cwl/blob/master/tools/samtools_bamtobam.cwl>`_) and see if we can run it, first on one file, and then on a set of files.
+Let's look more closely at this first step (`samtools_bamtobam.cwl <https://github.com/NCI-GDC/gdc-dnaseq-cwl/blob/master/tools/samtools_bamtobam.cwl>`_) and see if we can run it; first on one file, and then on a set of files.

 **single file**

-To make the example a little more accessable, I've rewritten the tool CWL, as seen below.
+To make the example a little more accessible, I've rewritten the CWL, as seen below.

 ::